All Episodes

 But what do we have what you just mentioned, Sean?

-Well, I if you look read Byron York's piece in the Washington Examiner, I thought was great this weekend.
+Well, if you read Byron York's piece in the Washington Examiner, I thought it was great this weekend.

-The Russian massive attack on U.S. election spent less than thirty two hundred dollars in key battleground states, which I guess I could only assume is why Rod Rosenstein said it had no impact on the election.
+The Russian massive attack on U.S. election spent less than $3,200 in key battleground states, which I guess I could only assume is why Rod Rosenstein said it had no impact on the election.

-Now if you look at the sum when you you round out the money in the race with Clinton and Trump, their campaign spent a total uh combined two point four billion.
+Now, if you look at the sum, when you round out the money in the race with Clinton and Trump, their campaign spent a total combined $2.4 billion.

-So if we're looking at thirty two hundred dollars in key battleground states, which are the states that matter, doesn't sound all that influential to me uh when you're dealing with ninety particular people in spite of their budget, which by the way was worldwide.
+So if we're looking at $3,200 in key battleground states, which are the states that matter, doesn't sound all that influential to me when you're dealing with 90 particular people in spite of their budget, which, by the way, was worldwide.

-It wasn't just for the United States of about one point two million a month.
+It wasn't just for the United States, of about $1.2 million a month.

 And they had started this in 2014 before Trump ever announced.